Election-Tech-Initiative/electionguard/docs/use_cases/Rescans_and_Recounts.md

 ## Proposed Approach

 To maintain the security and integrity of the original election artifacts, rescans and recounts are guardian-based processes.
-This requirement presents potentially significant additional compute both for the local guardian device / [hardware security module](../overview/Glossary.md#hardware-security-module-hsm) and any cloud-based approach to scale the cross-tally mapping.
+This requirement presents potentially significant additional compute both for the local guardian device / [hardware security module][hardware-security-module] and any cloud-based approach to scale the cross-tally mapping.

 ### Encrypting a Unique Ballot ID

 Since a rescan or recount can occur on any independent device, the information for mapping must be present on and derived from the paper ballot itself.
 Specifically, in addition to all the contests and candidates, there must be an ID unique to the election printed on the ballot.
-When scanned by the scanner, that ID is included in the [encrypted ballot metadata](../overview/Glossary.md#encrypted-ballot-metadata) encrypted by the [_auxiliary_ guardian RSA key](../overview/Glossary.md#auxiliary-guardian-key) **separate** from the El Gamal encryption[^rs1] used for the ballot contents.
+When scanned by the scanner, that ID is included in the [encrypted ballot metadata][encrypted-ballot-metadata] encrypted by the [_auxiliary_ guardian RSA key][auxiliary-guardian-key] **separate** from the El Gamal encryption[^rs1] used for the ballot contents.

 !!! alert
     Municipalities that do not allow the printing of unique identifiers on their paper ballots cannot use ElectionGuard for the rescan scenario, since there is no way to perform any mapping across independent tallies